aspose-tex/Aspose.TeX-Documentation/net/getting-started/product-overview/_index.md

 **Welcome to Aspose.TeX for .NET**

 Aspose.TeX is a .NET library for typesetting of TeX files.
-It can present TeX files in different graphic formats like XPS, PDF, PNG, JPEG, TIFF and BMP.
+It can present TeX files in various graphic formats like XPS, PDF, PNG, JPEG, TIFF and BMP.
 It also outputs tracing info like any other TeX engine does.
-The API provides different ways of feeding input and obtaining output.
+The API provides various ways of feeding input and getting output.
 And, as an advanced feature, it lets you create your own TeX format if you wish to typeset a number of documents designed uniformely.

 {{% /alert %}}
 ## **Declaration**